DevCrumbs/Warcraft-II/README.md

 1: Create other random map
 2: Go to base

+5: Spawn an ally unit at mouse pos
+6: Spawn an enemy unit at mouse pos

 C: -20 HP to last Chicken Farm created
 T: -20 HP to last Scout Torret created